freetext-ai/blog/_posts/2021-02-16-review-analysis-for-product-reviews.md

 In addition to this, searching for specific keywords or terms is also enabled and so is comparison between product groups, with the same goodness of exploration of volume trends and sentiment split reports.

+# Challenges
+Let's now take a look at some of the challenges of doing review analysis.

+## Data gathering challenges
+The first step to do review analysis is to gather the requried data.
+Now, the requried data may be split in multiple places.
+For eg. a brand could have some Amazon reviews, and reviews in their listings on BestBuy, Target and their own D2C website.
+Typical challenges involve gathering reviews at scale, dealing with technical blockades etc. Another major challenge is to keep up with the changes made to the marketplace website, which can be very frequent at times.
+Another challenge is to ensure that the data is complete and converted to a standardized format - which is trickier than it sounds.

+## Text Analytics challenges
+The next challenge is around text analytics.
+Sentiment analysis might seem straight forward, except when you consider the edge cases.
+For example, is being "light" is a good thing or a bad thing?
+For eg. "The product was too light" - could be a good thing if it is say a laptop, and a bad thing if it is a paper-weight.
+Likewise, the same word "light" has many connotations - "light" as a noun as in "LED light" or say "light a fire".
+These kind of ambiguous nuances are filled in natural languages and not handling them right can lead to disastrous outcomes.

+## Reporting challenges
+Even after gathering the data, and analyzing the text the problem is not fully solved.
+Then comes the next step - reporting.
+Most people understand that reporting involves creating visualizations that make sense.
+But it doesn't end there - perhaps the most important aspect of reporting that is often overlooked is Aggregation.
+Aggregation involve combining entities and units into groups that makes sense for reporting.
+This can be tricky, especially if you consider that the data we are dealing with can be Big Data - with hundreds of thousands of pieces of feedback.
+Another tricky part of reporting is [understanding the impact](https://freetext.ai/blog/reivew-topic-impact-score/) of each insight from the feedback.

+A tool like FreeText AI was explicitly built with these considerations in mind, can has use the core engineering expertise of their team to get around some of these challenges.

 <br/>
 <br/>